h2oai/h2o-2/h2o-docs/source/faq/r_related.rst

    4	 4   C  14  19		4     4  NA  14  19
    5     5  10  15  20		5     5  10  15  20

-If the numeric values in the column were meant to be additional factor levels then you can concatenate the values with a string and the column will parse as a enumerator column:
+If the numeric values in the column are intended as additional factor levels, then you can concatenate the values with a string and the column will parse as a enumerator column:

 ::